lastminutedotcom/coding-empty-template/README.md

 * input URL: http://short.com/S1
 * expected output: http://looooong.com/somepath/newService

-Right now we do not expect any kind of persistence, every time we restart the system, we can lose our data.

 ## 3. Validate the keyword
-We discovered that users tend to chose keyword too long or too short, so we want to enforce some constraint: keyword length must be between 10 and 20 chars.
+We discovered that users tend to chose keyword too long or too short, so we want to enforce some constraint: keyword length must be between 4 and 15 chars.

 ## 4. Generate a random shortened URL